 We opted to rent from The Akumal Dive Shop because they offer bathrooms and showers.
 Plus, they have locker rentals, so you have somewhere secure to place your valuables while you swim with the sea turtles!

-Numerous blogs mentioned that locals on Akumal beach are running a scam to force tourists into renting life jackets in efforts to make extra money.
+Numerous blogs mentioned that locals on Akumal beach are running a scam to force tourists into renting life jackets in an effort to make extra money.
 This may have been a scam in the past, and the locals are indeed persistent, but life vests are now mandatory if you want to swim within the snorkeling route.